aiven/aiven-docs/docs/platform/howto/add-storage-space.md

 Storage optimization is performed at the next maintenance update after a change to the storage size.
 Due to cloud provider limitations, there is a limit on how many times storage can be increased between two maintenance updates.
-When this limit is reached, you need to perform a maintenance update for performance optimization.
-It's best to carefully plan increases to avoid reaching this limit.
+When this limit is reached, perform a maintenance update for performance optimization.
+Plan increases to avoid reaching this limit.
 :::

 ### Remove additional storage